Explore health content from A to Z.

 Whether to seek medical care for a problem.

 How condoms can protect you and your partner from STDs.

-It’s not uncommon these days for older adults to find themselves single again.
+It's not uncommon these days for older adults to find themselves single again.
 If the last time you were single was a while ago, you may wonder if the rules have changed.
-It’s true that some things have changed.
-When you were young, you may not have thought much about sexually transmitted diseases (STDs).
+It's true that some things have changed.
+When you were young, you may not have thought much about sexually transmitted diseases (STDs), including HIV/AIDS.
 These days a sexually active person needs to learn about STDs, and know how to avoid getting them.
-But some things haven’t changed.
-As always, you decide what you will and won’t do.
+This includes using a condom if you have more than 1 sexual partner.
+But some things haven't changed.
+As always, you decide what you will and won't do.
 This includes deciding whether to have sex and if so, under what conditions.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR